-Along the Cimarron Branch of the old Santa Fe Trail, in Grant County, Kansas, Ulysses was born twice.
+Ulysses was born twice along the Cimarron Branch of the old Santa Fe Trail in Grant County, Kansas.
 The first time was in 1885 when it was founded, and then a second time when the entire town was loaded onto skids and moved three miles across the prairie.

-Ulysses was established on March 20, 1873 about the time that the Santa Fe Trail traffic was beginning to slow down due to the coming of the steam engine to western Kansas.
-But, the steam engine itself led to a number of towns springing up in Grant County Appomattox, Golden, Shockey, Zionville and several other now Extinct Towns.
-At one time, there were some twenty different post offices in Grant County; however, all of the post offices with the exception of Ulysses are gone.
-The only other remaining towns are the tiny little unincorporated burgs of Hickok and Ryus.
+Ulysses was established on March 20, 1873, when the Santa Fe Trail traffic was beginning to slow down due to the steam engine coming to western Kansas.
+But, the steam engine led to several towns springing up in Grant County, including Appomattox, Golden, Shockey, Zionville, and several other now Extinct Towns.
+At one time, there were some 20 different post offices in Grant County; however, all of the post offices except for Ulysses are now gone.
+The only remaining towns are the tiny little unincorporated burgs of Hickok and Ryus.

-By 1886, the town boasted nearly 1,500 people, an opera house, a large hotel, a number of other businesses, and six saloons, even though Kansas was considered a dry state at the time.
-Just two years later, it had added 500 residents, three hotels, six saloon, and also supported twelve restaurants.
+By 1886, the town boasted nearly 1,500 people, an opera house, a large hotel, several other businesses, and six saloons, even though Kansas was considered a dry state at the time.
+Two years later, it had added 500 residents, two more hotels, and supported 12 restaurants.

-When Grant County was first established in 1887, there were two candidates for the county seat — Ulysses and and Tilden (later called Appomattox.)
-The governor’s proclamation was not made until June, 1888, which named Ulysses as the temporary county seat and appointed County Officers.
+When Grant County was first established in 1887, there were two candidates for the county seat — Ulysses and Tilden (later called Appomattox.)
+The governor’s proclamation was not made until June 1888, at which time named Ulysses as the temporary county seat and appointed County Officers.

 A few months later, an election was held to determine the permanent location of the county seat on October 16, 1888.
 Before and after the election, the two towns were embroiled and a fierce county seat war.

-Constable George Earp would later say that the Ulysses Town Company imported several noted gun men “to protect the security of the ballot” at the elections.
-Among them were Bat Masterson, Luke Short, Ed Dlathe, Jim Drury, Bill Wells, Ed Short and others.
-The men built a lumber barricade across the street from the polling place, stationing themselves behind it with their Winchesters and six-shooters, in case of trouble or attempts to steal the ballot box.
-But, no trouble erupted and in the end, the election resulted in a win for Ulysses.
+Constable George Earp would later say that the Ulysses Town Company imported several noted gunmen “to protect the security of the ballot” at the elections.
+Among them were Bat Masterson, Luke Short, Ed Dlathe, Jim Drury, Bill Wells, and Ed Short.
+The men built a lumber barricade across the street from the polling place, stationing themselves behind it with their Winchesters and six-shooters in case of trouble or an attempt to steal the ballot box.
+But, no trouble erupted, and in the end, the election resulted in a win for Ulysses.

 But, like many other Kansas Counties, the fight wouldn’t end there.
-With charges of corruption, the fight went all the way to the Kansas Supreme Court, where evidence was submitted by a Tilden partisan named Alvin Campbell.
-He introduced facts to show that the city council of Ulysses had bonded the people to the extent of $36,000 to buy votes, claiming that the total votes paid for was 388.
+With corruption charges, the fight went to the Kansas Supreme Court, where evidence was submitted by a Tilden partisan named Alvin Campbell.
+He introduced facts to show that the city council of Ulysses had bonded the people to $36,000 to buy votes, claiming that the total votes paid for were 388.

-It was an “open secret” that votes were bought and “professional voters” had been brought in and boarded for the requisite 30 days before the election, and given $10 each when they had voted.
+It was an “open secret” that votes were bought, and “professional voters” had been brought in and boarded for the requisite 30 days before the election and given $10 each when they had voted.
 But, it was not known at the time that this had been done at public expense.
-It was also alleged that “professional toughs” were also hired to intimidate the Tilden voters.
+It was also alleged that “professional toughs” were hired to intimidate the Tilden voters.

 Though she finally won the honor of county seat, the town went deeply into debt winning the title.
-In 1909, when Ulysses was unable to climb out of its profound financial burden, and to prevent foreclosure of the entire town site, the community just decided to move.
-Loading every building onto skids, the townspeople relocated three miles across the prairie to the present day site of Ulysses.
-All the lots in the old town were deeded back to the East Coast bondholders and only a masonry school was left behind.
+In 1909, when Ulysses could not climb out of its profound financial burden and prevent foreclosure of the entire townsite, the community just decided to move.
+Loading every building onto skids, the townspeople relocated three miles across the prairie to the present-day site of Ulysses.
+All the lots in the old town were deeded back to the East Coast bondholders, and only a masonry school was left behind.

 But, the troubles weren’t over.
-In 1898, the county suffered from severe crop failure causing a panic and reducing the population from 1,500 to 400 in Ulysses, and later only to some 40 souls.
-Buildings were moved away, banks closed and merchants let their stock of goods run down.
+In 1898, the county suffered from severe crop failure causing panic and reducing the population from 1,500 to 400 in Ulysses, and later only to some 40 souls.
+Buildings were moved away, banks closed, and merchants let their stock of goods run down.

 “Old Ulysses” was located about three miles east of Ulysses on U.S. Highway 160.
 The site is now on private property.